iay/shibboleth-idp-docker/README.md

 [Amazon Corretto]: https://aws.amazon.com/corretto/

-Right now, i'm using the Alpine variant of Java 21, the latest LTS version.
+Right now, i'm using the Alpine variant of Java 21, the most recent version with long-term support.

 If you want to replace this with another Java distribution, change the definition of `JAVA_VERSION` in `VERSIONS`.
 Note that the `Dockerfile` assumes that an Alpine